duncpro/merry/README.md

   the directive invocation with the HTML output of that process.
 This will be useful for generating plots/graphs on-demand during the compilation process by running an external file.
+- More lints.
+- Study parser combinators and rewrite the parser using them maybe.